covcom/205CDE/03 Introduction to HTML5/README.md

 ### Test your understanding

-1. Create a Commodore 64 web page to the same web site.
+1. Create a Commodore 64 web page to the same website.
 To do this, create a file called **commodore64.html** and include the following content, properly marked in HTML.
 Finally, link the main page (computers80.html) to your new page by adding a link from the correct list item.

 ```html
 Commodore 64